Rick Lovato: Washington Redskins

 On November 19, 2016, Lovato was signed by the Washington Redskins to fill in for the injured Nick Sundberg.
 He was released on November 29, 2016.

 Philadelphia Eagles

 On December 12, 2016, Lovato was signed by the Philadelphia Eagles after starting long snapper Jon Dorenbos suffered a broken wrist.

 Lovato earned the Eagles long snapping job in 2017 after the team traded away Dorenbos.
 Lovato would go on to win Super Bowl LII with the Eagles.

-On November 19, 2019, Lovato signed a four-year contract extension with the Eagles through the 2024 season.
+On November 19, 2019, Lovato signed a four-year contract extension with the Eagles through the 2023 season.
 He was selected to the Pro Bowl on December 17, 2019.

 On October 25, 2021, Lovato was waived by the Eagles following the waiver claim of Reid Sinnett.
 Lovato re-signed to the Eagles' 53-man roster the following day.

 In 2022, Lovato reached his second career Super Bowl.
-The Eagles lost 38-35 to the Kansas City Chiefs.
+The Eagles lost 38–35 to the Kansas City Chiefs in Super Bowl LVII.

+On March 12, 2024, Lovato signed a one-year contract extension with the Eagles.
+In his 2024 season, Lovato would go on to win Super Bowl LIX with the Eagles, joining defensive end Brandon Graham, offensive tackle Lane Johnson, and kicker Jake Elliott as the only four players to win Super Bowls LII and LIX with the franchise.

+Los Angeles Chargers

+On August 26, 2025, Lovato was signed to the Los Angeles Chargers' practice squad.
+On September 15, he was signed to the active roster.
+Lovato was released on October 17 and was subsequently re-signed to the team's practice squad.
+On October 21, Lovato was signed to the active roster.
+Lovato retired from professional football on November 4, in part due to the impending return of Josh Harris.

+Personal life

+A native of Monmouth County, New Jersey, Lovato is a fan of the New Jersey Devils of the National Hockey League.